NicholasMalamud/Fast-Food-Ordering-Application/README.md

-# FastFood_OrderingApp
+# Fast-Food-Ordering-Application
 This application simulates a basic fast food ordering kiosk that customers would interact with themselves.
-Download the code, inspect it and run it by starting the main.cpp file.
+Includes a interactive resizeable UI and a database to store menu info and save receipt info.

+How to use:
+1. setup phpmyadmin on localhost (download xxamp or mamp)
+2. create new database called "fastfood" and import the fastfood.sql file into it
+3. launch the application with the Fast-Food-Ordering-Application.jar file